 If a question of the absence of a quorum is raised by a member, the Speaker shall order the Sergeant-at-Arms to close the doors of the House.
 No member shall be permitted to leave the House, except by permission of the House.
-The names of the members present shall be recorded and absentees noted.
+The names of the members present, together with those members who have filed a designation under Rule 66 (a), shall be recorded and absentees noted.
 Those for whom no leave of absence has been granted or no sufficient excuse is made may, by order of a majority of the members present, be sent for and taken into custody by the Sergeant-at-Arms and assistants appointed for that purpose, and brought before the bar of the House where, unless excused by a majority of the members present, they shall be censured or punished for neglect of duty as the House may direct.